Vice President, Supply Chain, SF-Marin Food Bank

 Dr. Jon Haveman -- Consulting Economist

 Jon Haveman is widely considered to be one of California’s leading experts on the economics of seaports, goods movement, and international trade policy.
 He is also an expert in regional economies and local economic development.
-Prior to joining Marin Economic Consulting, Dr. Haveman was the Chief Economist at the Bay Area Council Economic Institute, a founding principal at Beacon Economics, and the Director of the Economy Program at the Public Policy Institute of California.
+He is the Founder of NEED, which unites the skills and knowledge of a vast network of professional economists to promote understanding of the economics of policy issues in the United States.
+He is also a Principal with Marin Economic Consulting, a boutique consultancy providing reports to government agencies, economic development organizations, and other organizations, in adddition to providing expert witness services in legal proceedings.
+Prior to joining Marin Economic Consulting, Dr. Haveman was the Chief Economist at the Bay Area Council Economic Institute, a founding Principal at Beacon Economics, and the Director of the Economy Program at the Public Policy Institute of California.
 He has been a Senior Economist with the President's Council of Economic Advisers and an Economist with the Federal Trade Commission, and he has held a faculty position in the Business School at Purdue University.
-Dr. Haveman holds a Ph.D. and Master of Science in Economics from The University of Michigan and a Bachelor of Science in Economics from the University of Wisconsin.
+Dr. Haveman holds a Ph.D. and Master of Science in Economics from the University of Michigan and a Bachelor of Science in Economics from the University of Wisconsin.

 Patricia Kendall, RN